 Throughout its history, Richland County has produced or been the home to a wide variety of individuals that have made important contributions to the world.
 1812Blockhouse has been sharing their stories in a series we call “Richland Roots.”
 For other Richland Roots stories, click here.

-A woman referred to as one of the leading American businesspersons of the early 20th century received her own start in pre-Civil War Mansfield.
+As a part of Women’s History Month, we have been sharing posts in this series focusing on the lives of local women who have made a difference.
+One referred to as one of the leading American businesspersons of the early 20th century received her own start in pre-Civil War Mansfield.

 Born in 1857 to David and Amanda Markward, Rose Markward grew up in a house which stood on the southwest corner of West Fourth and North Mulberry Streets, where the Richland County Engineer and Title Office now sits.
 Her father was a druggist and was doing quite well; the 1860 census shows a high valuation for the family home and also states that the family had a domestic employee.